Culinary & Taste

 • Pickling Salt – Pickling salt is a type of sodium chloride typically used for pickling food.
-It’s made with a low mineral content and fine grain size, which allows it to dissolve quickly into pickling liquid and prevents clumping.
+The salt used has a low mineral content and fine grain size, which allows it to dissolve quickly into pickling liquid and prevents clumping.
 It’s ideal for preserving vegetables, eggs, or other ingredients.

 • Himalayan Salt – Himalayan salt is a type of rock salt mined from the foothills of the Himalayas.
-It contains over 84 trace minerals, giving it a pink hue and a unique flavor.
-It takes longer to dissolve than pickling salt, making it ideal for seasoning foods and rubs.
+It contains over 84 trace minerals, giving it a pink hue and a unique flavor, can come in a variety of grain sizes, making it ideal for seasoning foods and rubs.

 Various Foods in Jars Being Pickled